munbew/munbewjii/README.md

 Lastly, this project shows an intuitive apprach to using the data science platform as an alternative to other means such as financial analysis, performance indicators, market information, etc. as a way to provide the organization a tool to apply to future endeavors to expand.

-Data used was collected from http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html
+Data used was collected from http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html from IMDB